crcn/cupboard/README.md

 For each project you want to use in cupboard, simply call:

 	cupboard init

 That command will run you through the basic setup.
-If you're like me however, your a lazy coder who wants to use

-That command alone will use the *default* cupboard template.
-You can of course use other templates.
-Right now they include the following: `git`, `git+npm`, and `npm`.
-Essentially, templates

-the `init` command will walk you through a setup process.
-There are a few built-in templates you can use, such as `npm`, and

-After *that*, call `cupboard init`, and the project will be available globally via the `cupboard` CLI.
+You can also used pre-defined templates to speed things up.
+For instance:

+	cupboard init git+npm

+will add basic GIT, and NPM functions to your target project such as `publish`, and `ignore` For example:

+	cupboard ignore my-app my/file/to/ignore

+will append **my/file/to/ignore** to **.gitignore** because **ignore** was specified in the **git+npm** template.
+Here's another example:

+ 	cupboard publish my-app "my commit message"

+will call the **publish** command specified in git+npm, which happens to commit, and publish **my-app** to both GIT, and NPM.

 ## Commands